Federated Learning of Shareable Bases for Personalization-Friendly Image Classification: : PFL with Shareable Bases

 Let $\sV\in\R^{|\vtheta|\times K}$ be the dictionary matrix of total size $Q$, $\sA = [\valpha_1, \dots, \valpha_M]\in\R^{K\times M}$ be the coefficient matrix, and $L$ be the sum of their Lipschitz constants.
 That is, each client $m$ learns an embedding vector $\valpha_m\in\R^K$ and there are $M$ clients in total.
 There exists a sample size

-such that if the training samples per client $|\sD_m|>N$, the generalization gap between the true loss and the empirical risk of the personalized model $\vtheta_m:=\vtheta_m(\valpha_m, \sV)$ will be bounded (\ie, $|\tilde \sL_m(\vtheta_m)-\sL_m(\vtheta_m)|\leq\epsilon$) with probability at least $1-\delta$, for all clients.
-The second term in~\autoref{eq_bound} implies that summarizing many clients (a large $M$) with a small dictionary ($Q=|\vtheta|\times K$ with a small $K\ll M$) can notably improve generalization.
+such that if the training samples per client $|\sD_m|>N$, the generalization gap between the true loss and the empirical risk of the personalized model $\vtheta_m:=\vtheta(\valpha_m, \sV)$ will be bounded (\ie, $|\tilde \sL_m(\vtheta_m)-\sL_m(\vtheta_m)|\leq\epsilon$) with probability at least $1-\delta$, for all clients.
+The second term in~\cref{eq_bound} implies that summarizing many clients (a large $M$) with a small dictionary ($Q=|\vtheta|\times K$ with a small $K\ll M$) can notably improve generalization.

-In~\cite{shamsian2021personalized}, building on the analysis, the authors proposed to implement $\vtheta_m(\valpha_m, \sV)$ via a multi-layer perception (MLP), with $\valpha_m$ as the input and $\sV$ as the MLP's parameters.
-In other words, they learned an MLP to predict a neural network $\vtheta_m$ (aka, a hypernetwork~\cite{ha2016hypernetworks}).
+\textbf{Remark.} In~\cite{shamsian2021personalized}, building on the analysis, the authors proposed to implement $\vtheta_m=\vtheta(\valpha_m, \sV)$ via a multi-layer perception (MLP), with $\valpha_m$ as the input and $\sV$ as the MLP's parameters.
+In other words, they learned an MLP to predict a neural network $\vtheta_m$, aka a hypernetwork~\cite{ha2016hypernetworks}.
 This notoriously increases the size of $\sV$ (\ie, $Q$), making it hard to scale to deeper modern networks.
 Indeed, in~\cite{shamsian2021personalized}, $Q$ is about $100\times |\vtheta|$ for handling $10\sim100$ clients, which is larger than the sum of clients' model sizes.
-In contrast, our formulation in~\autoref{e_model_cons} exactly follows the formulation in the analysis. \FedBasis thus enjoys much fewer parameters --- $Q=K\times|\vtheta|$ with a small $K$ ($4$ to $8$ in our experiments).
+In contrast, our model representation in~\cref{e_model_cons} exactly follows the formulation in the analysis. \FedBasis thus enjoys much fewer parameters --- $Q=K\times|\vtheta|$ with a small $K$ ($4$ to $8$ in our experiments).
+Last but not least, \cite{shamsian2021personalized} first learns $\vtheta_m$ and then learns $\valpha_m$ and $\sV$ to reconstruct it.
+The reconstructed model thus does not necessarily minimize the empirical risk.
+In contrast, we directly learn the bases and combination coefficients to construct personalized models that minimize the empirical risks, potentially leading to better personalization.